 Why Is It a Problem?

-We can be pretty sure that the average engineer tries his utmost to stay in the budget.
+We can be pretty sure that the average engineer tries his utmost to stay within the budget.
 Otherwise, he’ll know about exceeding it from the sales engineer.
 This means re-designing with little time to spare.
 But the budget is usually not even told.
 So it’s safer to just look for the cheapest option that provides satisfying functionality.

 And maybe some regard this as the right path.
 Keep your engineers on their toes and you’ll get the maximum amount of profit.